maucodev/dotnet-design-patterns/Command/README.md

 ## Overview

-The following example demonstrates the Command Pattern in the context of customer management.
+The following examples demonstrate the Command Pattern in various contexts.

 ## Examples